AER-RC/CLBLM/README.md

 CLBLM does not have a limit for the spectral interval, unlike LBLRTM (runs must not exceed 2000 cm<sup>-1</sup>).

-Other input files are required if you are using the solar source function, cross sections, surface emissivity, etc. See the CLBLM instruction manual and provide example.
+Other input files are required if you are using the solar source function, cross sections, surface emissivity, etc. See the CLBLM instruction manual and examples provided.

 ## Layer numbering scheme <a name="laynum"></a>